Hear our radio interview with Rebecca Grant, originally aired on KNSJ: http://www.eastcountymagazine.org/hear-our-interview-sticky-web-vengeanc...

 Clearly, the author did not realize just what she was getting into prior to her involvement with James Grant.
 As her relationship with Grant progressed, the more revelations about his dalliances with other women, which would carry over into legal problems with these women and the University of Iowa.
 Perhaps the author was blinded by love, despite the telltale signs of the fragility of the relationship.
 Or perhaps the author was a victim of her earlier domestic violence, as she actually alludes to it in her story.
 The author shared with me in many phone conversations, giving insight into how this situation evolved, which might explain the ensuing behavior.

 There is plenty of deception in this book, starting with James Grant denying his own son Justin.
 Rebecca actually had to find it out from Justin that James Grant had five children by five different women, yet she still would decide to marry him after she got over the hurt and disillusionment.
 Rebecca dealt with it by rationalizing it in a Donnie Hathaway song; A Song For You, which states: “I know your image of me is what I hope to be.
 I’ve treated you unkindly but darlin’ can’t you see.
 There’s nothing more important to me.
 Baby can’t you see through me.
 Cause we’re alone and I’m singing this song to you.”
+Click to listen to the song here.
 Clearly, the author is a romantic, that possibly clouds her judgment.

 Perhaps the underlying reason for this book, A Sticky Web Of Vengeance, is the ensuing lawsuit involving the University of Iowa after James Grant had died of cancer – and the attempt of the author to claim what she felt was rightly belonging to her through marriage.
 When money is involved, characters abound, demonstrated by James Grant’s ex-wife J’lalah Reynolds.
 In a trial started on September 8, 2008, with Judge Hill presiding – a trial filed by Mrs. Rebecca Grant disputing the second will that Craig Bender, John Morris and J’lalah Reynolds had drawn up and supposedly had Mr. James V. Grant sign the same day he was discharged from the hospital.
 See attached letter.